-This fund promotes environmental or social characteristics, but does not have as its objective sustainable investment.
+This financial product promotes environmental or social characteristics, but does not have as its objective sustainable investment.
 However, the Fund commits to invest a minimum proportion in sustainable investments.

 Environmental or social characteristics of the financial product

-Active engagement: the company wants to encourage other fund managers and companies to be compliant with international norms and conventions and manage their business in a more sustainable manner.
-The company will engage for positive outcomes with the ambition of aligning corporate outputs with improving ESG characteristics based on the Target funds Sustainability ratings, exclusion screening results, and alignment with the Targeted SDGs.
+Active engagement: The Company wants to encourage other fund managers and companies to be compliant with international norms and conventions and manage their business in a more sustainable manner.
+The Company will engage for positive outcomes with the ambition of aligning corporate outputs with improving ESG characteristics based on the Target funds Sustainability ratings, exclusion screening results, and alignment with the Targeted SDGs.

-To assess good governance practices, the fund excludes companies that are in breach of international norms and conventions, whilst including with respect to sound management structures, employee relations, remuneration of staff, and tax compliance.
-The investments are aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights, including the principles and rights set out in the eight fundamental conventions identified in the Declaration of the International Labour Organisation on Fundamental Principles and Rights at Work and the International Bill of Human Rights.
-Additional information is available in the Policy for Responsible Investments here.
+To assess good governance practices, the Fund excludes companies that are in breach of international norms and conventions, whilst including with respect to sound management structures, employee relations, remuneration of staff, and tax compliance.
+As aforementioned, the investments are aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights, including the principles and rights set out in the eight fundamental conventions identified in the Declaration of the International Labour Organisation on Fundamental Principles and Rights at Work and the International Bill of Human Rights.

 Monitoring of environmental or social characteristics